ericcornelissen/shescape/SECURITY.md

 | `CVE-2022-31179` | 2022-07-26 | `<1.5.8`          | `>=1.5.8`        | -         |
 | `CVE-2022-24725` | 2022-03-03 | `>=1.4.0 <1.5.1`  | `>=1.5.1`        | -         |
 | `CVE-2021-21384` | 2021-03-19 | `<1.1.3`          | `>=1.1.3`        | -         |

-_This table is ordered most to least recent._

 ## Acknowledgments